-A Dropbox account is required to save WordPress backups to Dropbox.
-If you don’t have one yet, you can find the instructions here.
+A Dropbox account is a prerequisite for saving a WordPress backup with BackWPup to Dropbox.
+If you don’t have one set up, you can find instructions here.

-- Edit an existing job or create a new one.
+- Go to BackWPup in the WordPress backend and edit an existing job or create a new one.
 (BackWPup → Jobs or BackWPup → Add new Job).

-- A new tab appears called To: Dropbox, where you can configure the settings for Dropbox.
+- A new tab appears To: Dropbox, where you can configure the settings for Dropbox.

-- If you don’t have an Dropbox account yet, you can get to the registration by clicking the Create Account button.
+- If you don’t have a Dropbox account yet, you can register for one by clicking the Create Account button.

-- Clicking one of the buttons will forward you to the Dropbox site, where you are asked to allow your site access to Dropbox.
+- Clicking one of the buttons will forward you to the Dropbox site, where Dropbox requests access to your site.
 Click on Allow here.

 - On the next page, a code is displayed.

-- Now you can change or set the name at the Destination folder field where the backup files will be stored.
-If you have used the App authentification, this folder will be located under Apps/BackWPup.
+- Now you can change or set the name at the Destination Folder field where the backup files will be stored.
+If you have used the App authentication, this folder will be located under Apps/BackWPup.